i-abdullahirshad/gamepadscheck/src/content/articles/circularity-error.md

 #### **Replace the stick module**

 If cleaning helps for a few days and the problem returns, or the shape is jagged rather than simply uneven, the track underneath is worn.
-A module replacement is the only real fix, and Hall effect replacements remove the wear mechanism entirely.
+A module replacement is the only real [controller drift fix](/controller-drift-fix/), and Hall effect replacements remove the wear mechanism entirely.

 ### **What circularity error will not tell you**